 |Huma Shahid||Ogilvy Pakistan||Creative Manager|

-• Today, 426 villages in Pakistan are DBR enabled (1083% more than planned). • 1.2+ million children are no longer invisible; 50% out of those are girls (140% Target vs. Achievement) • Registration time is now 10 mins (43,100% time reduction) • Less than 1% of the applications have been rejected by government (9% better acceptance rate than planned) • Pakistan ranks among top 6 countries by UNESCAP to increase CRVS indicators and to realise the shared vision of "Getting-Every One-in-the-Picture" • The Government plans to scale DBR to 36 more districts • One district will soon reach universal birth registration a first in Pakistan’s history • Due to the subsequent uplift of these provinces Telenor also earned data revenue of PKR 15.8 million in 2020 & avg. revenue per user in DBR enabled districts has increased by 100% • DBR has also successfully piloted in Myanmar
+• Highest ever earned mentions for Telenor, 80% positive • Coverage by renowned local and international media, UN agencies, donors (GSMA, DIFID & the World Bank etc.) • 426 villages in Pakistan are DBR enabled (1083% more than planned). • 1.2+ million children are no longer invisible; 50% out of those are girls (140% Target vs. Achievement) • Registration time reduced to 10 mins • Less than 1% of the applications have been rejected by government (9% better acceptance rate than planned) • The Government plans to scale DBR to 36 more districts • One district will soon reach universal birth registration a first in Pakistan’s history • Due to the subsequent uplift of these provinces Telenor also earned data revenue of PKR 15.8 million in 2020 & avg. revenue per user in DBR enabled districts has increased by 100% • DBR has also successfully piloted in Myanmar